KingMario/folder4index/README.md

-# Folder For Index VSCode Extension
+# Index File Manager VSCode Extension

-This extension is a handy tool for managing JavaScript, TypeScript, JSX, and TSX files in Visual Studio Code.
+This extension is a handy tool for managing `index` files in JavaScript, TypeScript, JSX, and TSX projects in Visual Studio Code.

+## Why the Name Change?

+Originally, this extension was named `Folder For Index` because its primary purpose was to display the folder information of the index file in the notification to avoid confusion when multiple index files were opened.
+However, with the availability of the `workbench.editor.customLabels` setting in VS Code, which allows displaying the folder name in the editor label, this feature became redundant.
+Consequently, the feature was removed, and new functionalities described below were added.
+To better reflect these new functionalities, the extension was renamed to `Index File Manager`.

 ## Features

 ### File Rename Command

-The `Folder For Index` extension offers a rename command that allows you to rename a selected `index.js`, `index.ts`, `index.jsx`, or `index.tsx` file to use its parent folder's name while keeping the same extension.
+The `Index File Manager` extension offers a rename command that allows you to rename a selected `index.js`, `index.ts`, `index.jsx`, or `index.tsx` file to use its parent folder's name while keeping the same extension.
 For instance, file `src/components/Button/index.jsx` can be renamed to `src/components/Button.jsx` using this command.

 Vice versa, it also provides a rename command to rename a file of normal filename to an index file under the folder named after the file.
 For instance, file `src/components/Button.jsx` can be renamed to `src/components/Button/index.jsx` using this command.

 ### Create Index File Command

-The `Folder For Index` extension provides a command to create an `index` file in a specified folder.
+The `Index File Manager` extension provides a command to create an `index` file in a specified folder.
 This command scans the folder for JavaScript, TypeScript, JSX, and TSX files and generates an `index` file that exports all the members(*) from all the found files.

 ## Usage